jmannfeld/homer/README.md

 ### 3. Link the CLI

-This will link the homer CLI so you can use it globally:
+Run the following command to link the package so that you can use the `homer` CLI globally:

 ```sh
 npm link
 ```

+### 4. Use the CLI

 🎉 You're all set!
 Now you can start using the project. 🚀

+Run `homer --help` to view all of the available commands.